Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/record-in-play-mode-recorder-window.md

 Use the Recorder window to record a GameObject's animation to FBX within an arbitrary time or frame interval in Play mode.

+>[!NOTE]
->**Note:** This scenario requires to have the [Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest) package installed in addition to the FBX Exporter package.
+>This scenario requires to have the [Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest) package installed in addition to the FBX Exporter package.

 To record an FBX animation via the Recorder window: